 The question they faced was this, “Are the Christian Gentiles under the same obligation to obey the Torah as are Messianic Israelites?”

 I believe we hold too loosely to the fact that certain promises and demands were spoken to a specific nation group and not to all nations in general.
-I believe God was very clear where he said to Israel:
+I believe God was very clear when he said to Israel:

 ...you or your son or your daughter, your male or your female servant or your cattle or your sojourner who stays with you.
 (Exodus 20:10)